Cat6 Ethernet Cable: Which Ethernet Cables to Buy for Your Application

 What applications run on Cat6 Ethernet cables?

-Though slightly more costly than Cat5e, Cat6 cable is more reliable at longer distances than Cat 5e and a good fit for the wave of 60W and 90W Power over Ethernet technologies currently on the market.
+Though slightly more costly than Cat5e, Cat6 cable can operate at higher network speeds and is a good fit for the wave of Power over Ethernet (PoE) technologies currently on the market.

-Cat6 Ethernet cable, which is a more conservatively priced option than Cat6A, supports speeds up to 10 gigabits at shorter distances of 165 feet or less.
+Cat6 Ethernet cable, which is a more conservatively priced option than Cat6A, supports speeds up to 10 gigabits per second (Gbps) at shorter distances of 165 feet or less.
 It meets modern expectations for massive data transfer applications in deployments such as data centers, government websites, hospitals, and school systems.

-Cat6 cables offer more tightly wound wire pairs than Cat5e, typically a spline, thicker copper conductors, and a thicker cable jacket compared to Cat5e.
+Cat6 cable offers more tightly wound wire pairs than Cat5e, typically a center spline, thicker copper conductors, and a thicker cable jacket compared to Cat5e.
 These features provide better resistance to interior cable noise, also known as crosstalk.
-Its thicker sheath also protects against cable to cable (alien) crosstalk (AXT).
+Its thicker sheath also helps protect against cable-to-cable (alien) crosstalk (ANEXT).

 Cat6 is still available at a budget friendly price point for larger installs and yet retains the possibility for future installation compatibility with switches that support IoT technology in-home or in the workplace.

-Cat6A (link to our post) supports double the amount of bandwidth frequency as Cat6 cable and can support 10 Gigabit Ethernet at 100 meters (327 feet).
-At these speeds Cat6 cabling can only transmit up to 37 meters (165 feet or less).
-Cat6A cables must be built to yet even higher performance specifications and often possess construction techniques that improve upon signal-to-noise ratio (SNR) of the original Cat6.
-Cat6, per the ANSI/TIA 568 C.2 specification, supports 250 MHz frequency and 1 Gigabit transmission speed at 328 feet (100 meters).
+Cat6A supports double the bandwidth frequency as Cat6 cable and can support 10 Gigabit Ethernet at 100 meters (328 feet).
+At these speeds Cat6 cabling can only transmit up to 55 meters (165 feet or less) under ideal conditions--but more often is limited to 120 feet in installations with significant ANEXT (large cable bundles) .
+Cat6A cables must be built to even higher performance specifications and often possess construction techniques that improve upon signal-to-noise ratio (SNR) of the original Cat6.
+Cat6, per the ANSI/TIA 568-2.D specification, supports 250 MHz bandwidth frequency and 5 Gbps transmission speed at 328 feet (100 meters).
 Cat6A cable must support bandwidth frequencies at 500 MHz and support 10 Gigabit speed to the maximum length that any Ethernet cable can be run (100 meters or 328 feet).
-The ANSI/TIA Cat5e specification is a paltry 100 MHz, and is considered barely adequate for 1 Gigabit transmission to the same distances.
+The ANSI/TIA Cat5e bandwidth specification is only 100 MHz, and can support speeds of up to 2.5 Gbps transmission to the same distances.

 Cost per foot

-Outdoor rated (direct burial) Cat6 Ethernet cable has no fire resistance but is designed for outdoor deployment.
-The PE jacket UV protection, and is much more water and severe weather resistant.
-Unshielded costs $209.99 while shielded is $229.99 for a 1,000-foot spool.
+Outdoor rated (direct burial) Cat6 Ethernet cable has limited resistance to combustion but is designed for outdoor deployment.
+The linear low density polyethylene (LLDPE) jacket provides protection from the ultraviolet (UV) radiation in sunlight, and is much more resistant to water and severe weather than indoor cable.

 Maximum supported bandwidth at a given distance

 Cat6 (802.3bz IEEE) can run up to 5 Gbps standard for up to 100 meters when deploying NBASE-T switching technologies.
-Cat6 and Cat5e run at 1 gigabit at 328 feet without NBASE-T technology.
-As mentioned above, for shorter distance runs, Cat6 can support up to 10 gigabit up to 165 feet.
+Cat6 and Cat5e both run at 1 Gbps at 328 feet without NBASE-T technology.
+As mentioned above, for shorter distance runs, Cat6 can support up to 10 Gbps speed to distances up to 165 feet.
 This is typically in environments where large data transfer is desirable, like hospitals, school districts and data centers, but where deployment of Cat6A (or replacement of current Cat6 cabling) would be cost prohibitive and 10 Gigabit speeds are not needed past that distance.
-It should be noted that 110 feet is the ANSI/TIA stated distance for 10 Gigabit transmission on Cat6 Ethernet under typical alien (cable to cable) crosstalk conditions but may be increased to 165 feet on a case by case basis depending on the installation environment.
-In any event, each installation is different and performance should be Certified by qualified professionals to the ANSI/TIA 568 specification with documented results.
+It should be noted that 120 feet is the ANSI/TIA stated distance limit for 10 Gigabit transmission on Cat6 Ethernet cable under typical alien (cable to cable) crosstalk conditions but may be increased to 165 feet on a case by case basis depending on the installation environment.
+In any event, each installation is different and performance test results should be certified by qualified professionals to the ANSI/TIA 568-2.D specification with documented results.

 The following acronyms are used to identify common types of Ethernet cable: